 Because the project is part of the General Plan development contributing to the need for funding a transportation improvement plan to meet the City's needs, the project is required to contribute its fair share.
-The TMFP has not yet been adopted; therefore, as a condition of project approval the project will contribute its fair share of the cost to accommodate cumulative traffic improvement needs due to build out of the General Plan.
-That amount is currently estimated to be \$3,000 per residential unit and \$2,000 per hotel room.
-No contribution for commercial uses is required, because the project will reduce the commercial square footage on the site.
-If a traffic impact fee is adopted that is less than this estimate prior to the time that building permit is issued, the applicant will only be required to pay the amount of the fee.
-If a traffic impact fee is adopted that is estimate, the applicant will only be required to pay the estimated fee and not the higher, actual fee.
-A detailed discussion of methodology and intersection analysis is within the IS/MND, page 5-81 and technical appendix.
+The TMFP has not yet been adopted; therefore, as a condition of project approval, and included on the development agreement, the project will contribute to its fair share of the cost to accommodate cumulative traffic improvement needs due to build out of the General Plan.
+The amount is currently estimated to be \$3,000 per residential unit and \$2,000 per hotel room.
+No contribution for commercial uses is required because the project will reduce the commercial square footage on the site.
+Through the development agreement, the applicant will be allowed to pay the proposed fair share agreement for one year.
+If a traffic fee is adopted that is more than this estimate and building permits have not been issued, the applicant will be required to pay the new traffic impact fee.

+A detailed discussion of methodology and intersection analysis for transportation is within the IS/MND, page 5-81 and technical appendix.

 Transportation alternatives.
-The City has added a condition of approval to incorporate a Transportation Demand Management (TDM) program that seeks to reduce travel demand by encourage other modes of transportation through requirements or incentives.
+The City has added a condition of approval to incorporate a Transportation Demand Management (TDM) program that seeks to reduce travel demand by encouraging other modes of transportation through requirements or incentives.
 The TDM Program may include, but is not limited to:

 - Transportation coordinator;

-- Bicycle lounge;
+- Bicycle hub;

 - Secured bicycle storage facilities;

 - Fix it bicycle repair station(s);

 - Carpool and clean-fuel parking spaces;

-- Transit subsidies and/or transit passes;

 - Unbundled parking;

-- Participate in fair-share contribution if and when a Transportation Management Association (TMA) is formed;
+- Participate in fair-share contribution if' and when a Transportation Management Association (TMA) is formed;